Despite Findings Of 'Negligent' Care, ICE To Expand Troubled Calif. Detention Center

 Like many other detention centers, the Adelanto facility is operated by a for-profit company — in this case, the GEO Group.
 The U.S. government is GEO's single biggest customer, and the company has made nearly $1 billion in federal contracts over the past 12 months, according to government data.

-The company's business has been threatened by a new California law, which largely bans for-profit companies from operating prisons and immigration detention facilities in the state.
+The company's business has been threatened by a new California law that largely bans for-profit companies from operating prisons and immigration detention facilities in the state.
 Findings of inadequate care and treatment of detainees at the Adelanto facility and others were a driving force behind that law.

 Advocates and attorneys for immigrants say the new contract — which also expands the Adelanto facility by more than 700 detention beds — demonstrates how ICE fails to hold contractors accountable for major problems in immigration detention centers.

-Their concerns are echoed in the report obtained by NPR from the Department of Homeland Security Office for Civil Rights and Civil Liberties, an internal oversight office.
+Their concerns are echoed in the report obtained by NPR from the Department of Homeland Security's Office for Civil Rights and Civil Liberties, an internal oversight office.

 Among the report's findings:

 - The facility failed to meet ICE's own standards for using solitary confinement.
-One detainee, for instance, cumulatively spent nearly two-and-a-half years in solitary.
+One detainee, for instance, cumulatively spent nearly 2 1/2 years in solitary.

 - It was "more likely than not" that problems with medical care, "contributed to medical injuries, including bone deformities and detainee deaths."